Sports Medicine / Muscle Injuries

 Diagnostic imaging

-We use musculoskeletal ultrasound as our primary imaging tool for muscle injuries.
-Ultrasound allows us to visualize the injury in real time, assess the extent of tearing, and monitor healing over time.
-When indicated, we may also order MRI for deeper or more complex injuries to guide treatment planning.
+We use a range of diagnostic imaging modalities to evaluate muscle injuries, including musculoskeletal ultrasound, MRI, and radiographs as appropriate.
+Diagnostic ultrasound is one of our unique in-office capabilities — it allows us to visualize the injury in real time, assess the extent of tearing, and monitor healing over time.
+When indicated, we may also order MRI or other advanced imaging for deeper or more complex injuries to guide treatment planning.

 Common muscle conditions we treat